Novel transition dynamics of topological solitons: Introduction

-{\it Introduction.}---The most traditional way of classifying phase transitions is by distinguishing between the discontinuous (first-order) and continuous (second-order) types.
-For the latter, a further classification has been proposed based on topology \cite{deGennes1975}.
-Standard ones are topologically trivial and can be described by local order parameters, such as the magnetization of a ferromagnet.
-However, there are also continuous transitions in which the characteristic order parameters cannot be defined similarly but are instead associated with topological constraints, such as the transition between a type-II superconductor's Meissner and mixed states, which involves a change in the topological number of Abrikosov vortices \cite{abrikosov1957magnetic} (see also Ref.~\cite{SCvol2}).
+The most traditional way of classifying phase transitions is by distinguishing between the discontinuous (first-order) and continuous (second-order) types.
+A further classification has been proposed based on topology \cite{deGennes1975} for the latter.
+Standard ones are topologically trivial and can be described by local-order parameters, such as the magnetization of a ferromagnet.
+However, there are also continuous transitions in which the characteristic order parameters cannot be defined similarly but with additional topological constraints, such as the transition between a type-II superconductor's Meissner and mixed states, which involves a change in the topological number of Abrikosov vortices \cite{abrikosov1957magnetic} (see also Ref.~\cite{SCvol2}).
 Trivial transitions are characterized by scaling power laws, while nontrivial ones have a ubiquitous logarithmic behavior either below or above the transition point, e.g., in chiral magnets \cite{Dzyaloshinsky}, cholesteric liquid crystals \cite{de1993physics}, etc.

-Topologically trivial second-order phase transitions have been extensively studied \cite{RevModPhys.49.435}, but relatively little is known about nontrivial transitions.
-One general phenomenon of trivial transitions is the critical slowing down of hydrodynamic modes coupled with the order parameter or itself (see \cite{chaikin_lubensky_1995, HOHENBERG20151}), such as the vanishing diffusion coefficients of a binary fluid near the liquid-gas critical point.
+Topologically trivial second-order phase transition dynamics have been extensively studied \cite{RevModPhys.49.435}, but relatively little is known about the nontrivial transitions.
+One general phenomenon of trivial transitions is the critical slowing down of hydrodynamic modes coupled with the order parameter or the order parameter itself (see \cite{chaikin_lubensky_1995, HOHENBERG20151}), such as the vanishing diffusion coefficients of a binary fluid near the liquid-gas critical point.
 Is any singular dynamical behavior exhibited by topological objects, including domain walls and vortices, near the transition?